 Gam-Anon is a 12 Steps-based network of gambling addiction support groups.
 It is not a religious organization, counseling agency or treatment center; nor is it allied with any organization offering such services.
-Membership is voluntary, requiring only that one’s own life has been affected by someone else’s gambling problem and no dues or fees are required.
+Membership is voluntary, requiring only that you have been affected by your own or someone else’s gambling problem; no dues or fees are required.

 Do you want to stop gambling?
-Gamblers Anonymous (GA) is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from a gambling problem.
-GA uses the 12-steps method.
+Gamblers Anonymous (GA) is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from a gambling problem using the 12-Steps method.